ACTIVITIES

 • The right to live a dignified life.

-• Right to access to humanitarian assistance.
+• The right to access humanitarian assistance.

-• Rights to be safely protected.
+• The right to be safely protected.

-North-East Japan Earthquake and Tsunami (2011)
+Great East Japan Earthquake and Tsunami (2011)

-Western Japan torrential rain and flood (2018)
+Western Japan Torrential Rain and Floods (2018)

 Great Hanshin-Awaji Earthquake (1995)

-On January 26, the Salvation Army medical team from the United States entered Kobe and joined the medical team at the Salvation Army Booth Memorial Hospital in Tokyo to provide free medical care to the victims.
+On January 26, a medical team from the Salvation Army in the United States arrived in Kobe and joined the medical team at the Salvation Army Booth Memorial Hospital in Tokyo to provide free medical care to the victims.

 There are people